 - Huckleberry Finn wrestles with the question of obeying the law or helping Jim escape from slavery.
 He chooses the latter, even though he thinks it literally puts him on the road to Hell.

 - Les Misérables: When Jean Valjean saves Javert’s life, any other person would have to chose between To Be Lawful or Good.
-Javert’s Moral Dilemma is pretty different:
+Javert’s moralistic dilemma is pretty different:

 - The Robert Frost poem The Road Not Taken parodies this trope: even when the guy takes one road, there is no difference with the other except that it was less traveled.
-The whole point is that these roads were never mutually exclusive and the narrator is only a Ted Baxter that thinks there was any difference.
+Even that is questionable, as the narrator claims that "the passing there had worn them both really about the same"; in other words, the appearance of both roads suggests that they've both had an equal amount of travellers, but the Unreliable Narrator assumes the one he took must have been the less popular choice.
+The whole point is that these roads were never mutually exclusive and the narrator is only a Small Name, Big Ego that thinks there was any difference.
 See more at its entry at MisaimedFandom.Literature

 - The hero of Le Roman de la Rose had to choose between The Rose and Reason.

 More than any other time in history, mankind faces a crossroads.
 One path leads to despair and utter hopelessness.
 The other, to total extinction.
 Let us pray we have the wisdom to choose correctly.